-Approved Expense Category Expense Qualifications Test Fees Includes nationally standardized norm-referenced achievement tests, Advanced Placement tests, or any examinations related to post-secondary college or university admission.
+Approved Expense Category Expense Qualifications Requires Pre- Approval Test Fees Includes nationally standardized norm-referenced achievement tests,Advanced Placement tests, or any examinations related to post-secondarycollege or university admission.
 Tuition/Fees for Online Learning Program/ Courses Individual courses provided by a virtual education program or other online learning programs.
 IEA funds may be used to pay for tuition and/or fees for part-time enrollment in online learning programs.
 IEA funds cannot be used to pay for a student's full-time enrollment in an online learning program unless the school providing the program is a nonpublic school approved to participate in the IEA Program.
-Yes (Form) Public School Services Services provided under a contract with a public school, including individual classes and extracurricular programs.
-No Tuition, Fees, and Required Textbooks at Post-secondary Institutions Must be used for the sole benefit of the participating student at a Tennessee community college, College of Applied Technology, university included in the University of Tennessee system, locally governed state university within the Tennessee Board of Regents system, or an accredited private post-secondary institution.
-No Transportation Defined as fees for transportation paid to a fee-for-service (i.e., ABLE TN Account Contributions Achieving a Better Life Experience - Tennessee (ABLE TN) is a savings program designed to help individuals with disabilities put aside money to pay for future qualified expenses.
+Yes (Form) Public School Services hervices provided under a contract with a public school, including notividual classes and extracurricular programs.
+Tuition, Fees, and Required Textbooks at Post-secondary Institutions Must be used for the sole benefit of the participating student at a Tennessee community college, College of Applied Technology, university included in the University of Tennessee system, locally governed state university within the Tennessee Board of Regents system, or an accredited private post-secondary institution.
+No TransportationDefined as fees for transportation paid to a fee-for-service (i.e., commercial) transportation provider or to a participating school.
+Transportation fees may only be used for transportation to/from schools and educational providers (including tutors and therapists).
+No ABLE TN Account Contributions Achieving a Better Life Experience - Tennessee (ABLE TN) is a savings program designed to help individuals with disabilities put aside money to pay for future qualified expenses.
 These accounts provide the opportunity to save and invest with tax-free earnings to help participants maintain independence and quality of life.
 Yes (ABLE Form) Coverdell-530 Education Savings Account Contributions A Coverdell-530 education savings account is a tax-deferred trust that assists families of individuals with disabilities for future educational expenses.
 It is authorized by 26 United States Code §530, for the benefit of a participating student.
-Yes (Cover- dell Form) Debit Card Fees Fees related to using the IEA debit card by merchants.
-There are currently no department fees for use of the IEA debit card.
-No
+Yes (Cover- dell Form)